AdvancedBiomeasurementsResearchGroup/SampleTrackeR/README.md

 This tab-delimited file represents a long-format table with the composition of the STMs.

-The following columns as well as their names are required.
+The following columns and matching names are required.

   + `stmID`: identifier of the STM